Meat-Eating Carnivorous Plants

 Growing Carnivorous Plants as Houseplants and in Your Home Garden

 Wow, a meat-eating plant!
+Don’t put your finger near them, if you want them back.
 Yes, carnivorous plants are among the choices you can make to grow in your home as a houseplant, or outdoors in the flower garden.
 And, you can feed them, too.
+So, it’s no surprise that these plants are referred to as the carnivore plant.
 Read this guide on how to grow carnivorous plants, so you can watch them capture and feed on insects and even small pieces of meat that you give them.
 Certainly, this is a novelty plant.

 Awesome, and perhaps a little scary?
 We agree.
 But, it certainly is not scary.
 Most carnivorous plants eat insects.
 Some carnivorous plants will capture and consume frogs and other small mammals.
 But, there are no known species of plants that are big enough, or capable, of eating humans…..Whew!!!

 Carnivorous plants can be grown indoors or out.
-They are very popular as a house plant.
+They are very popular as houseplants.
 Family members, young and old alike, will enjoy feeding the plants.

 The Trapping Methods of Carnivorous Plants